Satirical Texas Bill Would Fine Men's Masturbation, Set Viagra Waiting Period

 And the proposal that men's masturbation be regulated, with fines for any emissions that are "outside of a woman's vagina" or not saved for future conception?
 It's justified on the grounds of preserving the "sanctity of life."

 Farrar, a Democrat from Houston serving her 11th term in the state House of Representatives, has been an outspoken critic of a number of Texas laws limiting abortions, the Tribune reports.
-This session, she's spoken against bills that would require hospitals to bury or cremate fetal remains (similar to a state rule that was recently blocked) and that "would charge both abortion providers and women who receive an abortion with murder," the newspaper writes.
+This session, she has spoken against bills that would require hospitals to bury or cremate fetal remains (similar to a state rule that was recently blocked) and that "would charge both abortion providers and women who receive an abortion with murder," the newspaper writes.

 Farrar spoke to the Tribune about what she hopes to accomplish with her Men's Right to Know bill: